 - An invalid “From” email address

 - Invalid tracking information which differs in the subject and in the body of the email

 - A malicious attachment in the bottom left corner - FedEx does not send tracking information in the form of an attachment

-Want to learn more about phishing and how to protect your business?
-Download Our Free Phishing eBook>>
+Want to learn more about phishing and how to protect your users and key assets with intuitive, layered supplementary email protection?

 Must Read Blog Posts

-- Demystifying Phishing Attacks: How to Protect Yourself Now
+- Demystifying Phishing Attacks: How to Protect Yourself in 2023

 - What You Need to Know to Shield Your Business from Ransomware